AdrienPoupa/laradose/README.md

 3. Permission issue!

-Make sure your `USER_ID` and `GROUP_ID` environment variables match your logged in user.
+Make sure your `USER_ID` and `GROUP_ID` environment variables match your current user.
 Then, in your project's folder, do `chown -R $(id -u):$(id -g) . && chmod -R 755 .`